ouyangsl/android-platform-tools-base/bazel/README.md

 5. Check-in generated changes to the `tools/base/bazel/maven/BUILD.maven` file.

+If you are making changes to the list of artifacts, it is also useful to run `tools/base/bazel/maven/maven_clean.sh` as well to ensure that unused dependencies are removed and the prebuilts are cleaned up before uploading.

 See the `toplevel.WORKSPACE` file for examples on how to express non-jar dependency types and classifiers (e.g., `linux-x86_64`).